Home > American Destinations > Argentina > AeroMexico 787-9 Review: Mexico City to Buenos Aires (AM Plus Experience)

-I chose to fly AeroMexico to Buenos Aires as it was quite a bit cheaper than American or Delta.
-It was my first time flying AeroMexico, and I thought it would provide me a great chance to review the airline.
-My flight departed from Chicago O’Hare with a connection in Mexico City.
-The cost of the flight was $913 for the round trip, which included seats in AM Plus on all of my flights.
+I chose to fly AeroMexico to Buenos Aires because it was significantly cheaper than American or Delta.
+It was my first time flying AeroMexico, and I thought it would be a great opportunity to review the airline.

-Getting To Buenos Aires - Table of Contents
+AeroMexico 787-9 Review: Mexico City to Buenos Aires (AM Plus Experience) - Table of Contents

-The first leg of my flight was an overnight flight from Chicago O’Hare to Mexico City.
-The flight was on a Boeing 737-800 and had a total flying time of just under four hours.
-The flight was routine, and I arrived in Mexico City around 5:00 am.
+The first leg of my journey was an overnight flight from Chicago O’Hare to Mexico City on a Boeing 737-800.
+The flight time was just under four hours, and we arrived in Mexico City around 5:00 am.

 AeroMexico 737-800 at Chicago O'Hare Airport

-Following immigration, I walked into the baggage hall.
-My bag was checked through to Buenos Aires so I did not have to collect it.
-I walked through the “Nothing to Declare” line of customs without anyone speaking to me.
+Since my luggage was checked through to Argentina, I did not need to collect it.
+I walked through the “Nothing to Declare” customs line without being stopped.

 Departure Board at Mexico City Airport